rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 .. _Instructor_Event_Types:

 *************************
-Instructor Event Types
+Instructor Events
 *************************

-The Instructor Event Type table lists the events that the server emits as a result of course team interaction with the Instructor Dashboard in the LMS.
+The Instructor Event table lists the events that the server emits as a result of course team interaction with the Instructor Dashboard in the LMS.

 .. need to verify and get a description for each of these%%